ianstormtaylor/to-sentence-case/Readme.md

 # to-sentence-case

-  Convert a non-sentence-case string to a sentence-case string.
+  Convert a string to a sentence case.

 ## Installation